CCA-Public/digital-archives-manual/guides/stabilization.md

  4. Verify disk image's contents

-   * Once the disk imaging process is over, open the folder you created in the /Dépôt numérique network folder and make sure you have all the right components.
+   * Once you've created a disk image, open your project folder and make sure you have all the right components.
 You should have at least three files: the disk image file (.iso), a cuesheet file (.cue) and a checksum file (.md5)
    * In order to verify the integrity of the disk image file, go back to IsoBuster and select Open Image File in the “File” toolbar menu.
 Then double-click on the cuesheet file (.cue) associated with your image file (.iso).
-     * **NOTE:** The cue-sheet files (.cue) are commonly used and combined with optical disc image files to have a feel for the track layout of the CD, DVD, BD.
+     * **NOTE:** The cue-sheet files (.cue) are commonly used and combined with **optical disk image files** to have a feel for the track layout of the CD, DVD, BD.
 Cue-sheet files are in fact text files, for which the actual CD data is always contained in a different file (.bin, .iso,…) So if you open a .cue file with IsoBuster, it will know the track layout of the image but will get the actual data from another file.
 This file’s name is also contained in the .cue file.
    * Verify that the repositories and files are all there, to ensure the integrity of the image file.
-If there is a red X sign beside some of the files, this means that those files have read errors and might not have been imaged correctly.
-Make a note to the versement stabilization spreadsheet.
+If there is a red X sign beside some of the files, those files have read errors and might not have been imaged correctly.
-   * Right-click on the media icon (CD), then in the MD5 Checksum file select “Verify this image file with existing MD5 Checksum file”.
-The message “The checksum matches with the image file” shows up if the disk image was extract successfully.
-Otherwise, “The checksum does NOT matches with the image file” appears.
+   * Right-click on the media icon (CD), then in the <MD5 Checksum file> select “Verify this image file with existing MD5 Checksum file”.
+The message “The checksum matches with the image file” confirms that the disk image corresponds to the data from the original media.

 ##### Disk imaging an Audio-CD

 Audio-CDs don’t contain any data and thus, they have no file system.
 There’s neither data files nor folders on an Audio-CD, but audio tracks listed on a Table of Content (TOC).
    * Follow Steps 1 and 2
-   * Extract the content of each audio track in a WAVE file, an uncompressed audio format.
+   * Extract the content of each audio track in an uncompressed WAVE file.
    * Right-click on the media icon (CD), then under Extract CD <Content>, select “Extract Audio to Wave File (*.wav).
    * Once the extraction is completed, make sure the Wave files are in the current working folder and rename it/them using the media’s accession number (e.g. DR2008_0016_264.wav).
 If you have multiple tracks, add track number at the end of the title (e.g.: DR2008_0016_264_01; DR2008_0016_264_02).
-   * The folder should only contain a series of Wave files.
-   * Identify the Audio-CDs in the versement stabilization spreadsheet.
+   * Flag the Audio-CDs in the versement stabilization spreadsheet.

  ##### Disk imaging a DVD-R
    * Go through Steps 1 and 2.
-   * Using the File Size adjustment setting, IsoBuster allows us to avoid fractioning a larger file – like the contents of a DVD – into multiple smaller image files.
+   * Using the File Size adjustment setting, IsoBuster avoids fractioning large image files – like the contents of a DVD – into multiple smaller image files.
    * In the left side pannel, right-click on the media icon (DVD+R).
 Under “Extract DVD+R <Image>, select “User Data (.tao, .bin, .iso)”.
 DVDs only have one type of blocks, that contains user data only (there’s no such thing as a RAW DVD).
 Under “Extract DVD+R <Image>, the RAW and RAW2User options have been greyed out.
 Select “User Data (.tao, .bin, .iso)” to start the disk imaging process.
-   * Enter the network location of your current work folder in the /Dépôt numérique shared network folder.
+   * Enter the path of your current project folder.
-   * Enter the media’s identifier (with no spaces) as the image filename, replacing any colons(“:”) with underscores(“_”). (e.g.: DR2008:0016:346 becomes DR2008_0016_346)
+   * Use the media’s identifier as the image filename, replacing any colons(“:”) with underscores(“_”). (e.g.: DR2008:0016:346 becomes DR2008_0016_346)
    * Select the extension .iso in the “Save as type” menu.
    * Click on “Save”.
 A new window will pop-up, showing the progress of the disk image extraction.
    * Once the extraction is completed successfully, will create an MD5 Checksum file
    * Follow Step 3 to verify the integrity of the disk image file.
-   * Identify the DVD+R in the versement stabilization spreadsheet.
+   * Flag the DVDs in the versement stabilization spreadsheet.

 ##### Disk imaging damaged media
 The following guidelines may be useful if you encounter difficulties reading and/or disk imaging media.
-It is not guaranteed that it will get you out of trouble, but it can surely help you document the present state of the digital material you are preserving.
+It will not get you out of trouble, but it can surely help you document the current condition of the digital material you are preserving.
 Make sure you consult the Digital Archivist prior to accessioning damaged digital media.
    * Go through Steps 1 and 2.
 If the disk you are working with has many bad sectors, you might not be able to complete an antivirus scan
    * In the left-side panel, right-click on the Media Icon (CD/DVD+R) and select “Perform a surface scan”.
    * After the scan is done, IsoBuster gives you more information on the state of your disk.
 If everything’s good, the message “No physical errors encountered.
 Your disc is still in good shape” will show up.
 Otherwise, IsoBuster generates a report showing you the readability of the disk (in percentage).